pakcheera/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio-
+# Data-Science-Portfolio

-This is my data science portfolio.
+This is Portfolio file of Pakcheera Choppradit.
+It contain all competitions, self learning and University project in Data Science field.